-January, Lyster is back in the army, and working again.
+January, Lyster is back in the army, and working again (Jan 21st)

 March, and finally, Wynne and he meet up in London to try and relive old times by doing a theatre, but it doesn’t sound quite like it did in 1908.

-In May, he is able to come and visit them in Somerset, and he spend several weekends with the family.
+In May, he is able to come and visit them in Somerset, and he spends several weekends with the family.